Peter Corrigan – Russell Johnson

 As he’s telling the young policeman to stop it there is a cry from outside saying “The president’s been shot!”
 Outside there’s a large group of people.
 The young policeman looks stunned and tells The Professor he was right.
 The landlady weeps.
 They walk out, leaving The Professor sitting on the couch.
 He rants to the crowd outside and bangs on the window saying, “Why didn’t you listen to me!”
 As he bangs on the window it turns into a door and his clothing becomes normal again.
 I guess we’re back from Back There.
 A butler comes to open it and asks The Professor if he forgot something.
 It’s not the same butler as before.
-The Professor is confused The Professor asks where William is but the butler says that there’s no William on duty there.
-William walks back to the same room, passing the bust of Lincoln very slowly.
+The Professor is mightily confused.
+The Professor asks where William is but the butler says that there’s no William on duty there.
+The Professor walks back to the same room, passing the bust of Lincoln very slowly.
 Seriously, how the heck did I miss that before??!!

 The men at the table greet him and go on talking about their new subject – money.
 There is also now a new man at the table with his back to the camera.
-The Professor tries to tell them about what happened. his head’s a little wavery and one of the other men, concerned, asks if he’s all right.
-When The Professor says that he’s ok so the other man tells him to pull up a chair and “listen to the palaver of self-made swindlers”.
+The Professor tries to tell them about what happened.
+His head’s a little wavery and one of the other men, concerned, asks if he’s all right.
+When The Professor says that he’s ok the other man tells him to pull up a chair and “listen to the palaver of self-made swindlers”.
 At least they’re honest.
 He tells The Professor that William has the best way.
 It shows the new man at the table, William the butler.
 Now he’s looking quite a bit un-butlery and rich.
 Going on with his joke he says his method is the best and most secure…inherit it.
 Ok, I’ll do that right away!
 William goes on to say that he was just happening to tell “the boys” that his great-grandfather was on the police force in D.C. the night of Lincoln’s assassination.
 Huh.
 Imagine that.
 He went all over the place trying to warn everyone that something might happen.
 No one seems to know how he got the information.
 Geez.
 He could at least have given The Professor credit for it.
 Apparently he got in the papers about it and eventually went from policeman to Chief of Police to Councilman, bought a little land and…poof!
 Millionaire.
 They start to get back to their bridge as William counts some cash (got it, he’s rich!).
 Do people bet in bridge?
-The Professor asks William if used to work there as an attendant> I like butler better.
+The Professor asks William if used to work there as an attendant.
+I like butler better.
 It’s more dignified.
 William looks mightily offended and tells The Professor that he was a member of the club while The Professor was still in prep school.
 He is “Certainly not a snob but, well sir!
 An attendant?
 I really must protest!”
 I dunno, that sounds snobbish to me.

 The Professor pronounces his final view on time travel.
 Some things can be changed.
 Others can’t.
 They say okey dokey, and get back to their game.
 As he walks away from the table and their game he rubs his head again.
 Behind him they talk about him looking ‘peaky’ and acting very strangely.
 Can anyone tell me what the actual description for ‘peaky’ is?
 I run into it a lot in older books and stuff.
 I always had a notion that it meant pale and hollow-eyed but I don’t know.
 Anyways, looking ‘peaky’ The Professor wipes his brow with a handkerchief.
 He looks at it, it says J.W.B.
 So we know it really happened.